skafos/TuriTextClassifier/README.md

 ## Further notes:
 - The data for this example is Yelp review data that comes from Turi Create's own static data sets and can be found [here](https://static.turi.com/datasets/regression/yelp-data.csv)
-- Note this model can take a while to run depending on the dataset you are training on.
+- Note this model can take a while to run depending on the dataset you are training with.
 For the example data, this takes about 15 minutes to run.
 This model does not leverage GPU's but runtime can be decreased by increasing requested resources on Skafos.
 To see how this is done, check out our [documentation](https://docs.metismachine.io/docs/jobs-1).